 9. List as many words as you can think of that begin with your favorite letter of the alphabet.
 You can include words from another language as well.

 10. This prompt is inspired by NPR’s old radio series “This I Believe.”
 In the show, people from all over the world send in messages expressing a core idea that can be serious or silly, such as “I believe in mechanics.”
 They then expand on that thought with specific, brief examples of why they hold that belief and how they came to believe it.
 Use powerful and descriptive sentences to capture your own “This I Believe” statement.
-For examples and an expanded lesson plan, take a look at NPR’s Lesson Plan Description.

 11. Describe a dream that you’ve had while asleep.
 Make it come alive with vivid imagery and sensory descriptions.